bruno-415/music-video/README.md

   * `public void show();`
   * `public void move();`
 7. Have your NormalParticle `implement` the Particle interface.
-8. Add `public` in front of the `move()` & `draw()` methods in your NormalParticle class.
+8. Add `public` in front of the `move()` & `show()` methods in your NormalParticle class.
 9. Create an OddballParticle class that `implements` the Particle interface.
 10. Finish the `OddballParticle` class.
 It will be similiar to the NormalParticle, but OddballParticles should have different `move()` and `draw()` methods.
-11. Change your array of NormalParticles to an array of Particles.
+11. Change your array of NormalParticles to an array of type `Particle`.
 12. Change the first element in the array to a OddballParticle instead of a NormalParticle
+13. Run your program.
+Make sure you can see the Oddball.
 13. Now, write a new Jumbo class that `extends Particle`.
 In this class you will only need to override the one method `public void show()` to draw a larger ellipse.
-14. Change the second element in the array to a Jumbo instead of a normal Particle
+14. Change the second element in the array to a Jumbo instead of a normal Particle.
+Run your program and make sure you can see the Jumbo.
 15. Submit the url of your GitHub webpage via the school loop drop box for the assignment Extensions